VirtualParadise/PHOP/Docs/DevDiary.md

 *These entries are written in no particular order*

+## Interest Lost
+This is now the third branch and attempt at trying to re-engineer PHOP/VWAS for something better.
+I am just having too much difficulty trying to make it happen.
+All the code commited on this branch prior to the comittal of this entry is purely a head-on approach with no planning.

+I believe these are the sticking points which have been motivation drainers:

+* **Over-engineering** - I feel I am over-engineering by trying to set up a system of providers, routes, routing, various "good practice" structures and concepts that are not actually nessecary or are the wrong direction.

+* **I want to use .NET, but non-ASP web development in .NET is lacking** - I had found no useful information on serving pages in Google except for the big "ASP.NET 4 MVC" thing.
+I tried it and either I did not understand it properly, or it did not do what I wanted.
+I want to use C# and .NET purely for Visual Studio, which is the only IDE I feel is productive.
+Is this stubbornness holding me back in potental?

+* **Too many external distractions** - Minecraft and gaming in general has caught most of my attention and energy this summer.
+I simply have no desire to code for the moment.

+PHOP/VWAS should now be considered an abandoned project, except for emergency fixes.
+Please feel free to fork it and continue with it or the concept.

 ## Keeping focused on the milestone at hand
 My biggest priority on PHOP *should be* to get the core and already existing code to a PHP standalone architecture with React.
 So far, I have had to stop myself from doing